GUENONS

 CONSERVATION STATUS: ENDANGERED

-The Preuss’s Monkey is a species of Old World monkey living in various regions in southwest Cameroon and southeast Nigeria and in Equatorial Guinea.
-This species comprises two subspecies: the Cameroon Preuss’s monkey (A. p. preussi) found on the mainland, and the Bioko Preuss’s monkey (A. p. insularis) found only on…
+The Preuss’s Monkey is endemic to various regions in southwest Cameroon, southeast Nigeria, and Equatorial Guinea.
+This species comprises two subspecies: the Cameroon Preuss’s monkey (A. p. preussi) found on the mainland, and the Bioko Preuss’s monkey (A. p. insularis) found only on Bioko Island, in Equatorial Guinea…

 LEARN MORE ABOUT PREUSS’S MONKEYS